 Sometimes, talking to children may seem like a herculean task, you could find yourself at a family dinner surrounded by your little nieces and nephews, and you do not know how to start a conversation, or you may start up a conversation and you get the monosyllabic words everyone dreads, and you spend the entire evening, staring awkwardly at each other and waiting for the dinner to end.
 Then you go home with the popular phrase, “I’m not good with kids”.

 While many people may find themselves believing this phrase, others are said to be naturals with kids.
 They can engage in any kind of conversation with children, without putting in a lot of effort.
 I often find myself using those words, “I’m not good with kids”, what makes it different for me?
-Here’s what experts advice as Conversation stoppers and Talking points for communicating with children.
+Here’s what experts advise as Conversation stoppers and Talking points for communicating with children.

 Take comfort in the fact that she’s not giving you the cold shoulder on purpose: In an extract from Karen M. Lynch’s article on Small Talk, she says; sometimes you get “good,” or “fine,” or the conversation killer: “I don’t remember” when you ask your child about her day.
 Take comfort in the fact that she’s not giving you the cold shoulder on purpose; but if you know why your child clams up and if you have some tactics to help her organize her thoughts, you’ll be well on your way to getting the need-to-know scoop.
 That’s one way to get your kid to chat about her day.

-Dr. Adam Cox, the author of Boys of Few Words says, A million things, great and small, have happened since your son got on the school bus, so when you ask “What happened today?” he may be overwhelmed.
+Dr Adam Cox, the author of Boys of Few Words says, A million things, great and small, have happened since your son got on the school bus, so when you ask “What happened today?” he may be overwhelmed.
 Should he tell you about the fire drill; the weird smell in the lunchroom; or how he scored 100 on the spelling test?
 “He doesn’t know what kind of information you want, so he truly draws a blank.
 What’s with the information overload?
 They are conversation stoppers.
 You can take the questions, one at a time; if you want lively answers, ask fun questions.

 Talking points: Here Dawn Huebner, PhD shares some talking points.
 You can start by asking specific questions like, “Who did you play with at recess?” or “Who did you sit next to at lunch?” you’ll begin teaching your child how to scroll back in time and make stories out of his experiences, she explains.
 You’ll also be giving him a better idea of the kind of things you’re interested in knowing.
 If you want lively answers, ask fun questions: Best/Worst or Coolest/Most Uncool thing that happened is engaging, and it provides another way to help kids share the day’s events.